-10This period of transitional growth will of course come to an end ultimately and indeed may have ended already.
-See Eichengreen, Park and Shin (2013) for a discussion.
+6This period of transitional growth will of course come to an end ultimately and indeed may have ended already (see Eichengreen et al. 2013 for a discussion).

-11Over time, China has become even more specialized in manufacturing.
+7 Over time, China has become even more specialized in manufacturing.
 Between 1990 and 2007, the share of manufacturing in China's merchandise exports rose from 72% to 93%, a level at which it has since stabilized.